 Joshua joined Watsi on December 31st, 2014.
-Four years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joshua's most recent donation traveled 8,500 miles to support Salome, a future teacher from Kenya, to fund surgery for an umbilical hernia.
+Five years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joshua's most recent donation traveled 8,500 miles to support Jane, a loving mom-of-3 from Kenya, to fund gallstones surgery so she can live pain-free.

 Joshua has funded healthcare for 84 patients in 12 countries.